Rai Ahmad Khan Kharal: Role in the Revolt of 1857

-On July 8, the British arrested a large number of Joiya tribesmen, women and children after they refused to pay the heavy taxes (Lagan).
-When Ahmed Khan Kharal received this news, he planned to break into the Gogera jail and rescue the innocent people imprisoned there.
-With help of his Baghela, Fatayana, Wattoo and Kathia allies, Ahmad Khan Kharal attacked the Gogera Jail around 26 July.
+On July 8, the British arrested a large number of Joiya tribesmen, women and children after they refused to pay the heavy taxes.
+When Ahmad Khan Kharal received this news, he planned to break into the Gugera jail and rescue the innocent people imprisoned there.
+With help of his Baghela, Fatayana, Wattoo and Kathia allies, Ahmad Khan Kharal attacked the Gugera Jail around 26 July.
 According to British records, 17 prisoners were killed, 33 were injured and 18 fled.
 But native accounts disagree suggesting that 145 prisoners died and 100+ East India Company troops were also killed.
 The British arrested Ahmad Khan Kharal but released him due to pressure from local tribes and insufficient evidence available to charge him.
 Kharal continued resisting against the British after being released.

 In order to arrest Ahmad Khan Kharal, Berkley attacked Jhamra but was unsuccessful although he imprisoned 20 civilians including Ahmad Khan Kharal's youngest son Bala Khan Kharal.
 The British also took with them a large number of cattle.
 Ahmad Khan Kharal with the help of Baghela, Kathia, Wattoo, Fatayana and Joiya tribesmen started a guerrilla campaign against the British.
 According to Punjab government records, the rebels numbered 20,000 to 30,000 men at their height.
 John Cave-Browne writes that these rebels took refuge in thick jungles and grass and attacked in groups of 3,000-5,000 guerrillas.
 The sound of drum beating was the sign that they would attack.
 The connection of Jhang to Lahore was completely cut on account of their actions.
-Ahmed Khan Kharal planned a major assault on Gogera with other tribal leaders in a secret meeting but the information was leaked by Sarfraz Kharal of Kamalia to the British.
+Ahmad Khan Kharal planned a major assault on Gugera with other tribal leaders in a secret meeting but the information was leaked by Sarfraz Kharal of Kamalia to the British.
 The British prepared themselves to face the upcoming assault and when the rebels attacked they were repulsed with heavy losses.